glennneiger/Email-Parser-Tool/README.md

       In the above example, the 2 special characters are '#>'.
 The emails that you are trying to open would need to have those characters as the first 2 characters in the subject field of the email.
-      This is for avoiding opening unwanted emails.
+      This is to avoid opening unwanted emails.

 The parse_and_commit() method will most likely need to be modified to your application.
 You can then add your own logic for adding data to your database.